Want to grow your email list? This post will show you how to create a lead magnet (or opt-in incentive, or freebie) that will …

 - Have I made my lead magnet clear and easy to follow?

-Use the free lead magnet template to get started today
+Get my free lead magnet template

 Sign up below and I’ll send you a link to my free lead magnet template.
 It uses Google docs and you can easily edit the fonts and colors to customize it for your brand!GET THE FREE LEAD MAGNET TEMPLATE